stebrech/accessible-pdf/_basics/adjust-logical-reading-order-in-acrobat.md

 - Adjust logical reading order in Word (not ready yet)
 - Adjust logical reading order in InDesign (not ready yet)

-‌<aside class="note-block">How to orientate and navigate more quickly in the tag tree is explained in <a href="https://accessible-pdf.info/en/basics/general-working-with-pdf-tags-in-acrobat/">“General working with PDF tags in Acrobat”</a>.</aside>
+<aside class="note-block">How to orientate and navigate more quickly in the tag tree is explained in <a href="https://accessible-pdf.info/en/basics/general-working-with-pdf-tags-in-acrobat/">“General working with PDF tags in Acrobat”</a>.</aside>

 ## Move a tag {#move}